galette/galettedoc/source/plugins/events.rst

    :scale: 50%
    :align: center

-An activity is composed with a name, a status and an optionnal comment.
+An activity is composed with a name, a status and an optional comment.

 To add a new activity, just click on "New activity" link: